 Red-crowned cranes.
 Grus japonensis

-The Red-crowned crane is one of the rarest, largest and long lived of the worlds cranes.
+The Red-crowned crane is one of the rarest, largest and long-lived of the world’s cranes.
 It is a very handsome bird with its black and white plumage and red skull cap.
-Their plumage was highly regarded and used as fashion accessories.
-In Japan they were hunted to the point of extinction surplying the demand for the feathers for the fashion industry.
-They are now protected across its range including China, Japan and Korea
+In the past, their plumage was highly regarded and used as fashion accessories.
+As a consequence, in Japan, they were hunted to the point of extinction supplying the demand for the feathers for the fashion industry.
+They are now protected across its range including China, Japan, and Korea

 In far eastern cultures the Red-crowned crane is a symbol of longevity, purity, and peace and a popular subject in art.
 The Japanese airlines JAL uses the red-crowned crane as its logo on the tail of its planes.
 Captive cranes have been known to live for up to 70 years.